 Teachers read a huge variety of written material regularly with the children: fiction and non-fiction, stories, reports, diaries and poems.
 Each teacher will read a range of class texts to their classes, exposing children to language and classic stories which they may find too challenging to read independently.

-In Reception and Key Stage 1, children follow The Oxford Reading Tree Scheme, giving them a thorough grounding in the fundamentals.
+In Reception and Key Stage 1, children follow Read, Write Inc, giving them a thorough grounding in the fundamentals.
 When children are ready, they will be supported by the Accelerated Reader Programme.
 Children will complete a half-termly diagnostic assessment which will assign the children with a reading level.
 Children will then read a book which is closely matched to their reading ability and complete an online, quiz once they have finished the book, which will give them immediate feedback.
 This quiz will further reinforce whether the child is working within their Zone of Proximal Development.

 For more information on Accelerate Reader, please watch this video: